-Our first initiative is to bring in several international trainers to run an Open Dialogue foundation training programme, which will commence in July 2019.
+Our first initiative has been to bring in international trainers to run an Open Dialogue foundation training programme.
+The first training commenced in July 2019 and the next training will commence in April 2020.
 Mental health teams (both clinicians and peer workers), as well as individual practitioners keen to develop the approach, are welcome to apply.
 For further details on the training programme, please see this page.

 What is the Open Dialogue approach?

 The Open Dialogue approach is both a philosophical/theoretical approach to people experiencing a mental health crisis and their families/networks, and a system of care, developed in Western Lapland in Finland over the last 25-30 years.
 In the 1980s psychiatric services in Western Lapland were in a poor state, in fact they had one of the highest rates of the diagnosis of schizophrenia in Europe.
 Now they have the best documented recovery outcomes in the Western World.
 For example, around 75% of those experiencing psychosis have returned to work or study within 2 years and only around 20% are still taking antipsychotic medication at 2 year follow-up.